zbtolon/get-support/servicessupport.md

 You can use the Support Center to access your available support options.
 The support option that you receive is different based on the type of service you have.
 {:shortdesc}

-## {{site.data.keyword.IBM}} generally available service
+## {{site.data.keyword.IBM_notm}} generally available service
 {: #s-services-gaorcont}

-For services or container images that are provided by IBM and are generally available, support is provided for problems that are determined to be a defect.
+For services or container images that are provided by {{site.data.keyword.IBM}} and are generally available, support is provided for problems that are determined to be a defect.

 If the root cause analysis determines that the issue is a defect in the IBM generally available service or container image, the case is addressed based on the severity that you assign.